mbabynames search ✿

 Justice Claire

-"noble and strong" (Justice) meets "clear, bright" (Claire).
+"fairness" (Justice) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Justice needs a shorter middle to stay balanced.
 Claire does that.

 Justice Grant